lamorim-br/Mediation_survival-HBV/README.txt

 Causal mediation-survival models (Tables 4-5)-CIs-main.R        R file for reading data set and estimating NIE and NDE (Tables 4 & 5)
-Causal-NIE-NDE.R                                                R functions used for estimation of NIE and NDE HCV_responsiveness_survival.R                                   R file for generating figures with responsiveness measures (Figures 4 & 5) hcvhbv_liver.txt                                                HCV (parcial) data set from Huang and Yang* (2017)
+Causal-NIE-NDE.R                                                R functions used for estimation of NIE and NDE HCV_responsiveness_survival.R                                   R file for generating figures with responsiveness measures (Figures 4 & 5)
+Responsiveness-AFT.R                                            R functions used for estimation of NIR and NDR hcvhbv_liver.txt                                                HCV (parcial) data set from Huang and Yang* (2017)

 * Link for download of complete data set provided by Huang & Yang (2017)